-Try to maintain your weight by adding extra calories where you can, for example you can add high protein powders to your food or you can supplement meals with nutritious, high-calorie drinks.
+Try to maintain your weight by adding extra calories where you can.
+For example, you can add high-protein powders to your food or you can supplement meals with nutritious, high-calorie drinks.
 These are available from most chemists and can be prescribed by your GP.
 If you find it difficult to eat a lot at one time, perhaps because you feel full quickly, try eating several smaller meals and snacks during the day rather than three large meals.

 If your appetite isn’t good, medicines such as steroids may help to improve it.
 You can also ask to be referred to a dietitian at your hospital.
-These are experts in assessing the food needs of people who are ill.
+Dietitians are experts in assessing the nutritional needs of people who are ill.
 They can advise you on which foods are best for you and also whether any food supplements would help.
 If you are at home, your GP can arrange this for you.
-Our section on eating well| has more information.

 Many people with pancreatic cancer feel tired and have less energy to do the things they normally do.
 This may be due to your illness or may be a side effect of treatment.

 Your body will tell you when you need to rest.
 When you do feel like doing things, try to pace yourself.
-Keeping a diary [PDF, 447kb]| can help you record your energy levels and plan activities for when you’re feeling stronger.
+Keeping a fatigue diary [PDF] can help you record your energy levels and plan activities for when you’re feeling stronger.

 Some causes of tiredness can be treated.
-For example, anaemia (low red blood cells) can be treated with a blood transfusion.
+For example, anaemia (low number of red blood cells) can be treated with a blood transfusion.
 Your doctor can take a blood sample from you to find out if you have anaemia.

 Coping with pain is tiring and affects the quality of your sleep.
 If pain is causing or contributing to your fatigue, then effective treatment for this will help you feel better and may improve your energy levels.

 If sleep problems are causing or contributing to your fatigue then improving these will help you feel better.
-You can read about ways of getting a better night-time rest in our booklet about fatigue.
+You can read about ways of getting a better night-time rest in our section about fatigue.

 Fatigue is a common symptom of depression.
 If you think you’re depressed, talk to your doctor or nurse.
 You and your doctor will be able to work out if what you’re feeling is depression or fatigue.
 Talking about your feelings with a professional counsellor can often help depression, and antidepressants may help you feel better.

 This increases the risk of a blood clot developing in a blood vessel.
 Chemotherapy and surgery can increase the risk of blood clots developing.
-But, for most people the benefits of treatment greatly outweigh the risks.
+But for most people the benefits of treatment greatly outweigh the risks.

 a deep vein thrombosis or DVT.
 The first sign of a DVT is usually swelling in the leg, sometimes with pain or tenderness in the calf, or numbness or tingling in the foot.